-Goddess Tanot is believed to be the incarnation of Goddess Hinglaz which is located in Lasvela district of Baluchistan.
-In 847 AD foundation of Goddess, Tanot was kept and idol was installed.
+Goddess Tanot is believed to be the incarnation of Goddess Hinglaz which is located in the Lasvela district of Baluchistan.
+In 847 AD foundation of Goddess, Tanot was kept and the idol was installed.
 Generation of Bhati Rajput takes care of this temple.

 Those unexploded bombs now can be seen in the Tanot Mata temple museum.
-After the war, Border Security Force of India continues to manage this holy temple till date.
+After the war, the Border Security Force of India continues to manage this holy temple to date.
 Located very close to the battle site of Longewala- Jaisalmer, visitors cannot go beyond the temple.

-The road to Tanot is surrounded with miles and miles of sand dunes and sand mountains.
-The temperatures in the area can go up to 49 °C and ideal time to visit the place is from November to January.
+The road to Tanot is surrounded by miles and miles of sand dunes and sand mountains.
+The temperatures in the area can go up to 49 °C and the ideal time to visit the place is from November to January.